-Probation Level I. A serious form of reprimand that is fitting for the type of violation or repeated violations as designated for a certain period of time by the School hearing officer.
-The student may, if it is deemed appropriate, represent the School in activities and hold office in student organizations during the time stipulated as probationary.
+Probation Level I. A serious form of reprimand that is fitting for the type of violation or repeated violations as designated for a certain period of time by PGS hearing officer.
+The student may, if it is deemed appropriate, represent PGS in activities and hold office in student organizations during the time stipulated as probationary.
 The student is notified that further infractions of any School regulation may result in more stringent restriction being placed on his/her actions.

 Probation Level II.
-The most serious level of disciplinary sanction short of suspension from the School.
-The student remains enrolled at the School under circumstances defined by the School hearing officer.
-The student may not represent the School in any official capacity or hold office in any student organizations.
+The most serious level of disciplinary sanction short of suspension from PGS.
+The student remains enrolled at PGS under circumstances defined by PGS hearing officer.
+The student may not represent PGS in any official capacity or hold office in any student organizations.
 The student is, however, still considered to be in "good standing" academically.
-Representing the School in an official capacity includes participating in recognized student organizations or holding office as a student representative.
-This probation level indicates to the student that further violations of any School regulations will result in more stringent disciplinary action, including but not limited to, dismissal or suspension from the School.
+Representing PGS in an official capacity includes participating in recognized student organizations or holding office as a student representative.
+This probation level indicates to the student that further violations of any School regulations will result in more stringent disciplinary action, including but not limited to, dismissal or suspension from PGS.
 Additional restrictions may be placed on the student while on Level II probation, such as restriction from campus events and activities.